Frequently Asked Questions

 Who are the members of the company?

-The current Members of the Company are the Australian Catholic Bishops Conference, Catholic Religious Australia.
+The current Members of the Company are the Australian Catholic Bishops Conference and Catholic Religious Australia.
 Other entities may be admitted as a Member, in accordance with CPSL’s Constitution.

 How are CPSL’s Board of Directors appointed?